rancorm/git-questions/README.md

 ### Commit Messages

-Commit messages should being with a short description of 50 character limit on the first line.
+- Commit messages should being with a short description of 50 character limit on the first line.
 Followed by a single blank line with each following line a description of the changes in the commit.
+- Always pull before a push to make sure you will not face any rejections from Git.

 ## Tools & Extensions
 ## Tips & Troubleshooting